Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Colour-magnitude dependence of photometric-redshift biases

 \section{Colour-magnitude dependence of \redmapper{} photometric-redshift biases}

 Projection effects are inherent to optical cluster finding due to irreducible photometric redshift uncertainty.
 In light of this, we expect projection effects to exhibit colour-magnitude dependence.
 In this study, we highlight a colour-magnitude dependence in photometric redshift failure.
-The colour dependence of photometric redshift failure is illustrated by Figure \ref{fig:bias-photoz-dep-color}.
-Here we identify streaks in distribution of $g-r$ colour vs. \redmapper{} galaxy photometric redshift for galaxies associated with clusters in the two redshift ranges analysed in this work.
+The colour and magnitude dependence of photometric redshift failure and bias is illustrated by Figures \ref{fig:bias-photoz-dep-color} and \ref{fig:bias-photoz-dep-color-mag}.
+We identify streaks in distribution of $g-r$ colour vs. \redmapper{} galaxy photometric redshift for galaxies associated with clusters in the two redshift ranges analysed in this work.
 At $z\sim0.1$, the streaks shown emerge from the smoother red-sequence overall when sub-selecting a relatively narrow range of cluster photometric redshift.
 These streaks deviating from the red sequence are driven by the faint galaxies and reflect photo-$z$ failures.

-This result reflects the limitation in spectroscopic red-sequence model training data available at the time.
-Re-training the \redmapper{} red-sequence model with DESI data, as discussed further in \S \ref{sec:discussion}, would mitigate this problem.
+This result may reflect the limitation in spectroscopic red-sequence model training data available at the time.
+Re-training the \redmapper{} red-sequence model with DESI data, as discussed further in \S \ref{sec:discussion}, may mitigate this problem.
 We emphasize that this result is specific to the SDSS DR8 \redmapper{} catalogue, and that catalogues made afterward have different red-sequence training data.
 Nevertheless, this issue may persist in general with future use of the algorithm due to spectroscopic training data being insufficiently deep relative to the imaging data.